altfatterz/learning-kafka/confluent-cloud/networking/README.md

 - Drawbacks:
   - Cross-region peering setup is not supported through CC console. (reach out to Confluent Support team to set this up)
   - no transitive connectivity
+  - if we add more VPC networks, peering connections grow exponentially
 - AWS VPC / Azure VNet peerings are regional
 - Google VPCs are global and can span multiple regions - despite this Confluent Cloud on GCP only accepts connection from the same region
 -